 A representative from The California Chaparral Institute stated that this tree does not ‘suck’ water any more than any other tree would.
 It’s probably not advisable to site a well close to any tree, but this tree’s reputation in our local area is undeserved!
 Don’t hate this tree,…but recognize it’s quiet beauty and distinctive qualities.

 The presence of several bull pines in the oak-pine community provides favorable perching and nesting sites for various hawks.
 Great blue herons, osprey, and bald eagles where bull pines grow near lakes, like our local Bass Lake and other wetlands.

-Bull pines tend to survive better than many pines because they continue to photosynthesize during the winter months and early spring when there is lots of moisture and it loses little moisture in summer due to relatively few needles.
+Bull pines tend to survive better than many pines because they continue to photosynthesize during the winter months and early spring when there is lots of moisture and thy loses little moisture in summer due to relatively few needles.
 They have an open, lacy look and don’t thrive where there is any shade or root competition so they are normally widely-spaced on a hillside.

 From the ‘The Original Californians’

 “The term “Digger” as applied to the California Indians is a pejorative misnomer, based on the mistaken idea that they lived largely by grubbing up roots.
 American pioneer immigrants, seeing Indian women busy with digging sticks, were unaware that they wanted root fibers for basketmaking more often than for food.
 The diet of the California tribes did include certain roots and bulbs, but perhaps the real reason the Digger legend persisted was that it was easier to deprive the Indians of their lands and their lives if it could be believed that they were only miserable and subhuman creatures anyway.
 Racism has many insidious uses.”

 Bull pine cones are as large as a football and incredibly heavy and sharp.
 They can pop a car tire.
 Inside are the hard-to-reach pine nuts.